We see it all over the place – “Commission-free trading”. But is there really such a thing as a free lunch? Clearly, the answer is – No.

 - getting volume-based kick-backs from liquidity providers

 All these models can be used individually, in combinations or simultaneously – this is why you see different published fees and costs for trading cryptocurrency – our prices are built into the trade using the spread.

 When you place a trade order on the Coinberry platform an order preview will show the included fee prior to confirming.

 1. What’s in a spread?

 Coinberry sources Bitcoin for a lower price as a large buyer in its network of liquidity providers then individuals do and then re-sells it at the trading price to our users.
 The difference is “the spread” and how we make money on trades.

-Because crypto brokerages trade large volumes on their networks, they are able to get better prices then a single user would be able to on their own (everything is cheaper in bulk).
+Because crypto brokerages trade large volumes on their networks, they are able to get better prices than a single user would be able to on their own (everything is cheaper in bulk).

 Canadian crypto brokers are able to make large transactions at lower prices to facilitate their order book of user transactions.
 Furthermore, Coinberry, is also able to offer crypto-to-CAD pairs that are not available on other Canadian crypto exchanges.

 The way a crypto broker shows currency prices